Bigg Boss Agnipariksha season 1

-Bigg Boss Agnipariksha is a digital pre-show of Bigg Boss 9 Telugu and a spin-off of the Indian reality television show Bigg Boss.
+Bigg Boss Agnipariksha 1, also known as Bigg Boss 9: Agnipariksha, is the first season of the digital pre-show Bigg Boss Agnipariksha.
 The pre-show involves selecting commoner contestants for the main show.
 The show airs exclusively on JioStar's streaming service platform JioHotstar.
 The show premiered on 22 August 2025 with former Bigg Boss contestants Sreemukhi as host and Abijeet, Bindu Madhavi, Navdeep as judges.

 The show feature 15 selected commoners compete to earn their spot in the Bigg Boss Telugu 9 house.
+The winners entered the Bigg Boss 9 house as commoner contestants.

 Production

 Announcement

 On 28 June 2025, the makers of the show released a promo where Nagarjuna announced that commoners can participate in season 9.
 The auditions were done by bb9.jiostar.com website.

 Teasers

 On 31 July 2025, main host Nagarjuna announced that 45 commoners are initially selected to face a rigorous "Agnipariksha" to earn their spot in the Bigg Boss house.

-image shows host Sreemukhi and judges Abijeet, Bindu Madhavi, Navdeep of Bigg Boss Agnipariksha show.

 On 13 August 2025, the makers of the show revealed the promo for its pre-show, Bigg Boss Agnipariksha with the tagline "The BIGG before the BIGGEST".
 The show sets the tone for a fiery battle, as hopefuls compete for a coveted entry ticket into the Bigg Boss house.
 The promo also introduced former Bigg Boss Telugu contestants Sreemukhi as host and Abijeet, Bindu Madhavi, Navdeep as judges of the show.